upsurge0/upsurge0/README.md

 # Hi there, I'm Austin - aka [upsurge0][github] 👋

-## I'm an Computer Science Undergrad at VIT Bhopal
+## I'm a Product Engineer at Brine.fi

-- ⚡ I'm a MERN Stack Developer, but mainly frontend.
-- 🌱 I’m currently learning TS
-- 🥅 2022 Goals: Learn more about web3, next.js, blockchain
+- ⚡ Currently building market making solutions at brine.fi.

 ### Connect with me: